armakuni/mlops-workshop/exercises/1/README.md

 As with the processed data, we'll use DVC to check in the file To update the trained model in remote storage, see the instructions in the "Remote storage of processed data and model" section.

+## Get unit tests passing

+The app code that we'll use to ship the model resides in the `mlops_api` folder.
+There are some unit tests already written for the app but they will be failing.

+Your goal is to implement the predict method in `mlops_api/model` and get the tests passing.
+Note that the smoke test will fail so don't worry about that, we just won't run that as a unit test in CI.

 ## Deployment

 We'll deploy the app to AWS Elastic Beanstalk.
 The bulk of the code is provided for this.